privacybydesign/irma-documentation/yivi-docs/docs/sdjwtvc-issuance.md

 SD-JWT VCs are issued in batches because the credential format doesn't provide the same privacy properties as Yivi's Idemix credentials.
 SD-JWTs are trackable by default because hashes and holder binding keys stay the same for each time it's disclosed.
 In order to maintain multi-show unlinkability we have to show a different instance of the credential each time.
-This also means that after showing all instances in the batch the credential needs to be obtained again.
+This also means that after showing all instances in the batch the credential needs to be reobtained.
 :::

 If you're using `irmago` to create an issuance request for you, we recommend doing something like this: